JunquanTao/2010-photon-diphoton-electron-dielectron-egmonitor/README.md

-# CMS OpenData Analysis with photon(s) in teh final status
+# CMS OpenData Analysis with photon(s) in the final status

 A brief introduction for this repo which contains two examples for: